 - Clinical Practice:

-- Leukemia, Large Granular Lymphocyte (LGL) Leukemia, Blood Cancers
+- Leukemia, LGL Leukemia, Blood Cancers & Disorders

 Director, Cancer Center; F. Palmer Weber-Smithfield Foods Professor in Oncology Research